janbabak/NoQL/frontend/NoQL/README.md

 ### Build and Push Frontend Image

+Build and push can be executed by triggering a manual GitHub action.

 Builds and pushes the frontend Docker image to the registry.
 The image version is read from the `version` field in `package.json`.